iOS SDK

 }

-To keep the SDK up to date with user’s location data, you need to call didBecomeActive
+To keep the SDK synchronized with the user’s location data, you need to call didBecomeActive

 in the proper AppDelegate